pinskylab/how_we_work/working_agreement.md

 - Be self-aware (read the room)
 - Speak up, but please don’t interrupt
-- Be accessible and meet people where they are, regardless of their background or position 6.Respect deep work
+- Be accessible and meet people where they are, regardless of their background or position
+6. Respect deep work
 - Our work often requires deep thought and concentration
-- Please don’t interrupt others in these moments, and give yourself the time to do the same 7.Be direct
+- Please don’t interrupt others in these moments, and give yourself the time to do the same
+7. Be direct
 - Avoid being passive-aggressive
 - Make an effort to be clear and concise - ambiguity causes confusion
 ## Process